-DATES: A college internship lasts for 10 weeks.
-A high school internship lasts 9 weeks.
+DATES: A college internship is 10 weeks long.
+A high school internship involves 9 weeks of participation.
 It is expected that each accepted intern stays the entire length of the internship.
 There is flexibility regarding when the internship begins and ends.
 Most interns have opted to start their internship within a week or two of the ending of their semester/school year.
 Workday begins with a group meeting promptly at 8am and concludes at 4pm each day.
 Certain projects may require occasional alternate hours (measuring stream discharge during storm events, 24-hour fish tracking, hydroacoustic surveys, etc.).

-PROJECTS: Most of the projects undertaken by the summer interns are involved with the continued monitoring of Otsego Lake and the Susquehanna watershed that the BFS routinely carries out.
-You can read some of the reports prepared by some of our past summer interns on our website, http://bfs.oneonta.edu, under the publications tab.
+PROJECTS: Most projects undertaken by summer interns are related to the continued monitoring of Otsego Lake and the Susquehanna watershed that the BFS routinely carries out.
+You can read reports prepared by past summer interns on our website, http://suny.oneonta.edu/biological-field-station, on the publications page.
 Intern reports are published in our Annual Report each year.
-Sometimes an independent project is worked on as well.
-Independent projects need the Director’s approval.
+Independent projects are also allowed with approval from the Director.
 Availability of support faculty will factor into whether a project is accepted.
 Water quality and biota are major components of our work.
 One is intimately dependent upon the other.
 Often interns have an affinity for one above the other; this is a major consideration when choosing a project.

 F.H.V.
 Mecklenburg Conservation Fellowships: Available to high school students.
 Named in honor of the founder of the Otsego County Conservation Association (OCCA).
 Applicants must be at least 16 years of age.
 Sponsored by BFS.